CoInGP: Convolutional Inpainting with Genetic Programming: Abstract

 \section{Abstract}

-We investigate the use of Genetic Programming (GP) as a convolutional predictor for supervised learning tasks in signal processing, focusing on the use case of predicting missing pixels in images.
-The training is performed by sweeping a small sliding window on the available pixels: all pixels in the window except for the central one are fed in input to a GP tree whose output is taken as the predicted value for the central pixel.
-The best GP tree in the population scoring the lowest prediction error over all available pixels in the population is then tested on the actual missing pixels of the degraded image.
-We experimentally assess this approach by training over four target images, removing up to 20\% of the pixels for the testing phase.
-The results indicate that our method can learn to some extent the distribution of missing pixels in an image and that GP with Moore neighborhood works better than the Von Neumann neighborhood, although the latter allows for a larger training set size.
+We investigate the use of Genetic Programming (GP) as a convolutional predictor for missing pixels in images.
+The training phase is performed by sweeping a sliding window over an image, where the pixels on the border represent the inputs of a GP tree.
+The output of the tree is taken as the predicted value for the central pixel.
+We consider two topologies for the sliding window, namely the \emph{Moore} and the \emph{Von Neumann neighborhood}.
+The best GP tree scoring the lowest prediction error over the training set is then used to predict the pixels in the test set.
+We experimentally assess our approach through two experiments.
+In the first one, we train a GP tree over a subset of $1000$ complete images from the MNIST dataset.
+The results show that GP can learn the distribution of the pixels with respect to a simple baseline predictor, with no significant differences observed between the two neighborhoods.
+In the second experiment, we train a GP convolutional predictor on two degraded images, removing around $20\%$ of their pixels.
+In this case, we observe that the Moore neighborhood works better, although the Von Neumann neighborhood allows for a larger training set.

-\keywords{Genetic Programming $\cdot$ Convolution $\cdot$ Supervised learning $\cdot$ Prediction $\cdot$ Images $\cdot$ Inpainting}
+\keywords{Genetic Programming, Convolution, Supervised learning, Prediction, Images, Inpainting}